jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Given its use to identify interesting parts of a document, not all of the published JSONPath spec is useful.
 Parts of a document will be considered interesting because of their type, position, or both.
-This contrasts with filter-type queries such as 'books costing less than X'.
+This contrasts with 'search' style queries such as 'books costing less than X'.
 Examining REST responses it is likely we will not be explicitly searching through a full model but rather selecting from a resource subset that the programmer requested, assembled on their behalf using